 - Their opt-in rate is higher than doing it a different way: We’re always skeptical of this claim.
 What other ways have they tried that could be worse?
 It’s also important to consider the quality of opt-ins.
 Gamers who are more sophisticated, more experienced, and more likely to spend money are likely more inclined to click “Don’t Allow” without more context.

-Apple recommends that developers always provide context when asking for notification permission:
+Apple recommends that developers always provide context when asking for notification permission, and those same best practices now apply to Android as well:

 You always want to give the user a clear incentive and understanding of why they should grant notification permission.
 In a game, some common reasons might be: